qmd-lab/scheduled-docs/README.md

   timezone: "-07:00"
   docs:
     - href: "posts/post-1.qmd"
-      date: 1/1/24
+      date: "2024-01-02"
     - href: "posts/post-2.qmd"
-      date: 1/3/24
+      date: "2024-01-03"
 ```

 The three keys required under `scheduled-docs` are:

--   `draft-after`: can take values either `system-time` or a fixed date in MM/DD/YY format like `1/2/24`.
+-   `draft-after`: can take values either `system-time` or a fixed date in YYYY-MM-DD format like `2024-01-02` (see below for using other date formats).
 All .qmd files under a `docs` key with a `date` that is in the future relative to `draft-after` will be set to `draft: true`.
 -   `timezone`: the offset from GMT in +/-hh:mm.
 Currently this does not adjust for daylight savings.
 -   `docs`: an array of items where each one contains at least an `href` and `date` key.
 There is considerable flexibility in how you can structure these arrays; see Things to Try number 5 and "Other features \> Schedule yaml file" for details.

+### Date formats

+By default, the extension assumes dates are formatted in the ISO 8601 standard `yyyy-MM-dd` format (e.g., `2024-08-03` is August 3, 2024).
+Because of the presence of `-`, this requires the dates be enclosed in quotation marks in the yml file(s).

+To use another format, one can set the `date-format` string in `config.yml`.
+For example, for the standard US format of dates such as `8/3/24`, one would set `date-format: 'M/d/yyyy'`.
+Note that that should be able to properly handle both four- and two-digit years (e.g., `2024` vs `24`) and one- and two-digit months and days, e.g., `08` and `8`.
+For a format using `/`, one should not need to enclose the dates in quotation marks in the yml file.

 ## Tutorial